Residency Global Health Track

 Selection will be based on these items as well as on demonstrated interest in pursuing global health research.
-Only residents in good standing in the Residency Program based on Clinical Competence Committee evaluation, ITE and AKT scores, and faculty evaluations will be eligible and considered for the position.
+Only residents in good standing in the Residency Program based on Clinical Competence Committee evaluation, ITE scores, and faculty evaluations will be eligible and considered for the position.

 Support for national meeting attendance will be available to those who are presenting their original research as a first author at the ASA or AUA.

 Our flagship residency program takes place in Punjab, India, and engages Cornell Anesthesia residents, fellows and faculty in international health issues, both as physicians and as globally conscious individuals.
 Our Global Health Elective in India is a Graduate Medical Education (GME) approved rotation.
 Additionally, the American Board of Anesthesiology grants credit while on the rotation toward the 36-month continuum of training in anesthesiology.
 Therefore, participating resident physicians do not need to use vacation time to participate in this elective.
 Further, the elective is funded in its entirety by the Department of Anesthesiology.